 Public information in emissions trading

 Information on emissions trading is publicly available.
-This includes information on the allocation and compliance of operators in the EU ETS, which organisations are account holders and annual aggregates of the number of Kyoto units in the Swedish part of the registry.
+This includes information on account holders, the allocation and compliance of operators in the EU ETS and annual aggregates of the number of Kyoto units in the Swedish part of the registry.

 Information about account representatives, account balances and transaction information are published only on account type level as detailed information is confidential under EU legislation and the Swedish Publicity and Privacy Act.